 Back in time when wood-fired ovens were still in use, the bakers had to carefully watch the dough for the right temperature while baking.
 If the Flammkuchen comes out too dark, the oven still has to cool down, if it’s too light, it has to be refilled with coal.
 It was called Tarte Flambée in French because it was kissed by the flame of the fire.

-Be creative with the topping:
+Be creative with the Topping:

 - Pear, gorgonzola and spinach